thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ![image](/images/install/cloud/aws-msk-arn.png)

 You'll need to paste data from the `BootstrapBrokerString` to the `TB_KAFKA_SERVERS` environment variable in the `tb-broker.yml` file.

+Otherwise, navigate to ‘Details’ and click ‘View client information’.
+Copy bootstrap server information in plaintext.

 ## Step 7.
 Installation